AQF – Australian Qualifications Framework

 Diploma courses provide training in a range of contexts that allow students to gain advanced skills and work in a paraprofessional setting.
 Diplomas are a Level 5 course, which means they are more involved and provide a greater depth of knowledge.

 The courses that are classified as level 8 are designed to have a specialised range of knowledge which can be applied to a professional setting.
 It often focuses on theoretical work and research tasks.
-An Honours degree takes a year to complete, and a Graduate Diploma 1-2 years.
+An Honours degree takes a year to complete, and a Graduate Diploma takes 1-2 years.
 All level 8 courses require previous qualifications or experience.

 A Doctorate is the highest level qualification you can obtain in Australia.
 It provides a substantial range of knowledge that is highly specialised.
 It is often seen in research industries, as well as medical and science fields.